Search for celebrities on Ancestry.com!Edith Bracco

 A fourth-generation Californian, Ms. Witzel was born in San Francisco.
 She attended Girls' High School and majored in English at the University of California at Berkeley.

 Spending summers on the Russian River, she met her future husband, Frederick deBoom Witzel, a fellow Berkeley student.
-They were married in 1931 and embarked on a life in the United States and abroad with the U.S. Navy.
+They were marriage in 1931 and embarked on a life in the United States and abroad with the U.S. Navy.

 In those days, say family members, wives could travel to new duty stations on Navy ships.
 Ms. Witzel sailed on a destroyer through the Panama Canal to the East Coast in 1932.